Last Updated on Samuel Franklinby

 Fallout 3 Starting SPECIAL – Endurance

-Most players will want to find a balance of endurance that gives them enough health to survive for their playstyle.
+Most players will want to find a balance of endurance that gives them enough health to survive for their playstyle without over investing at the cost of other SPECIAL options.
 This means higher values for melee, unarmed and close combat weapon builds while longer ranged rifle users can opt for a lower value.
 5 is a balanced approach to this stat and also an important cut off point as it unlocks strong back (also needs 5 strength).

 Notable perks with endurance requirements (base game and DLC) include: